SFU-CMPT-201/lecture-notes/05-virtual-memory.md

       ```

     * Paging does not have this problem since every page is of the same size.
+    * On the other hand, paging might have *internal fragmentation* problems.
+When a program uses a
+      page, it may not use the whole page but only a small portion of the page.
+Nevertheless, the
+      unit of allocation for paging is pages (i.e., paging swaps a page in or out).
+Thus, there can
+      be wasted space internal to a page.
+This is called *internal fragmentation*.

 ## What If We Run Out of Memory?